Replace this with your content

 Sophia England has a passion for helping people with their mental health and wellbeing.

-As a registered member of the British Association for Counselling & Psychotherapy (BACP), she works within the BACP's Ethical Framework for the Counselling Professions.
+As an accredited member of the British Association for Counselling & Psychotherapy (BACP), she works within the BACP's Ethical Framework for the Counselling Professions.

 She holds a Post Graduate Diploma in Counselling from the University of Edinburgh.
 This was focussed on the Person Centred approach and Psychodynamic perspective.